cbadici/thingworx-jdbccreator-extension/README.md

 As a prerequisite, you need to have access to the JDBC driver for the database you want to use.
 The extension does not contain any JDBC drivers.

-Documentation is available in the JDBC Extensibility How To.docx
+Please read the JDBC Extensibility How To.docx guide to learn how you can connect to a JDBC-enabled system.

 Download:
 https://github.com/vrosu/thingworx-jdbccreator-extension/releases